 All questions can be directed to email@example.com.

-Participants of the CRA-WP Grace Hopper Celebration 2018 Research Scholars program utilized this passport to navigate the conference and have a better understanding of the activities that are provided for undergraduate students interested in Computer Science Research and Graduate School.
-The passport lists both required and suggested events.
+Participants of the CRA-WP Grace Hopper Celebration 2019 Research Scholars program will utilized this passport to navigate the conference and have a better understanding of the activities that are provided for undergraduate students interested in Computer Science Research and Graduate School.